microbus-io/fabric/docs/quick-start.md

 The `Microbus` framework depends on a few third-party services:

 * NATS is a hard requirement used as the communication transport between microservice
-* MariaDB is needed for microservices that depend on it, such as the CRUD example
 * Prometheus is an optional service that can be used to collect metrics from `Microbus` microservices
 * Grafana is an optional service that can visualize metrics collected by Prometheus
 * Jaeger is an optional service that can visualize distributed tracing spans
+* MariaDB is needed only for microservices that depend on it, such as the [directory example](./structure/examples-directory.md)

 Use `docker compose` from within the `setup` directory to install the above and set up the development environment.